 Matthew ch 22v38 “ LOVE YOUR NEIGHBOUR AS YOURSELF”

-Our current PSHCCE Heartsmart theme “Don’t rub it in, Rub it out” will form part of our worship at St Clements during the second part of the Spring term.
-This will be closely linked to our values of Forgiveness and Love.
-When we’re in emotional pain we have a choice, get even (rub it in) or forgive (rub it out).
+Our current PSE Heartsmart theme “Don’t Forget to Let Love in” will form part of our daily worship at St Clements during the second part of the Autumn term.
+This will be closely linked to our values of Respect and Love.

 Here at St Clement’s Primary School we have close links with our local church St Clement’s church.
 Please find a link to the local church website: